What’s In A Name?

 But recently we made a delicious risotto-like dish using pearl spelt.
 Can’t call that risotto!

 Sharpham Park call their pearl spelt products speltotto but I like the idea of sticking to an Italianate name and have plumped for farrotto.

 When Sharpham Park asked me if we’d like to try their spelt products, it was initially the spelt flour that drew me to say yes.
 Pete is a great baker and has been baking ever better bread since we went on the Tom Herbert course earlier this year.
 The first spelt bread he made on receiving the Sharpham Park samples was a little heavy but with nice flavour.

-Some people who have coeliac disease or a gluten allergy or intolerance, have found they can digest spelt with less difficulty than regular wheat.
-This is not because spelt has less gluten but is down to the molecular structure of the protein within spelt; it is shorter than in other cultivated wheat species and that’s what makes it easier for the human digestive system to break down.
-(Do get advice from your doctor or professional dietician before trying spelt, if other forms of flour are a problem for you).
+Contrary to claims by some, spelt doesn’t have less gluten than wheat flour however the protein within spelt does have a different molecular structure; it is shorter than in other cultivated wheat species.
+That’s said to make it easier for the human digestive system to break down, but I’ve not seen any scientific studies proving this.
+(I recommend that you get advice from your doctor or professional dietician before trying spelt, if other forms of flour are a problem for you).

 Those same properties mean you can’t knead it as hard nor create as stretchy a dough.
 And it also has a lower absorption rate, meaning it needs less water to be added to achieve a workable dough.
 All this means that bakers must work differently when baking with spelt.
 Since his first attempt, Pete’s been working on adapting his recipes, kneading and proving times to suit spelt flour.

 Spelt is an ancient species of wheat.
 During the bronze age, it spread widely across Europe and was an important staple through to medieval times.